-Application has been made to the Irish Stock Exchange plc trading as Euronext Dublin ("Euronext Dublin") for the approval of these Listing Particulars as listing particulars and for the Securities to be admitted to the Official List of Euronext Dublin (the "Official List") and to trading on the Global Exchange Market of Euronext Dublin (the "GEM"), which is the exchange-regulated market of Euronext Dublin.
-This document constitutes "Listing Particulars" for the purposes of the admission of the Securities to the Official List of Euronext Dublin and trading on the Global Exchange Market and, for such purposes, does not constitute a "prospectus" for the purposes of Regulation (EU) 2017/1129 (the "Prospectus Regulation").
+Application has been made to the Irish Stock Exchange plc trading as Euronext Dublin (Euronext Dublin) for the approval of these Listing Particulars as listing particulars and for the Securities to be admitted to the Official List of Euronext Dublin (the Official List) and to trading on the Global Exchange Market of Euronext Dublin (the GEM), which is the exchange-regulated market of Euronext Dublin.
+This document constitutes "Listing Particulars" for the purposes of the admission of the Securities to the Official List of Euronext Dublin and trading on the Global Exchange Market and, for such purposes, does not constitute a prospectus for the purposes of Regulation (EU) 2017/1129 (the Prospectus Regulation).
 The GEM is not a regulated market for the purposes of MiFID II.
-References in these Listing Particulars to Securities being "listed" (and all related references) shall mean that such Securities have been admitted to trading on the GEM and have been admitted to the Official List of Euronext Dublin.
+References in these Listing Particulars to Securities being listed (and all related references) shall mean that such Securities have been admitted to trading on the GEM and have been admitted to the Official List of Euronext Dublin

 The Securities will be issued in registered form and available and transferable in minimum amounts of €200,000 and integral multiples of €1,000 in excess thereof.
-The Securities will initially be represented by a global certificate in registered form (the "Global Certificate") and will be registered in the name of a nominee of a common depositary for Euroclear Bank SA/NV ("Euroclear") and Clearstream Banking, S.A. ("Clearstream, Luxembourg" and, together with Euroclear, the "Clearing Systems").
+The Securities will initially be represented by a global certificate in registered form (the Global Certificate) and will be registered in the name of a nominee of a common depositary for Euroclear Bank SA/NV (Euroclear) and Clearstream Banking, S.A.
+(Clearstream, Luxembourg and, together with Euroclear, the Clearing Systems).

-The Securities have not been and will not be registered under the United States Securities Act of 1933 as amended (the "Securities Act").
+The Securities have not been and will not be registered under the United States Securities Act of 1933 as amended (the Securities Act).
 Subject to certain exemptions, Securities may not be offered, sold or delivered within the United States or to United States persons.

-The Securities are expected to be rated Ba2 by Moody's Investors Service Limited ("Moody's").
-Moody's is a credit rating agency established in the UK and registered under Regulation (EC) No 1060/2009 (as amended) (the "CRA Regulation").
-Moody's appears on the latest update of the list of registered credit rating agencies on the ESMA website https://www.esma.europa.eu/.
+The Securities are expected to be rated Ba1 by Moody's Investors Service Limited (Moody's) and BB- by S&P Global Ratings Europe Limited (S&P).
+S&P is established in the EU and is registered under Regulation (EC) No 1060/2009 (as amended) (the EU CRA Regulation).
+Moody's is a credit rating agency established in the UK and registered under the EU CRA Regulation as it forms part of UK domestic law by virtue of the European Union (Withdrawal) Act 2018 (EUWA) (the UK CRA Regulation).
+Moody's is not established in the EU and has not applied for registration under the EU CRA Regulation but the Issuer understands that the rating issued by Moody's is endorsed by Moody's Deutschland GmbH, which is established in the EU and registered under the EU CRA Regulation.
+The list of registered and certified credit rating agencies in the EEA is published by the European Securities and Markets Authority (ESMA) and will appear on its website at www.
+CRAs.
 A security rating is not a recommendation to buy, sell or hold securities and may be subject to suspension, reduction or withdrawal at any time by the assigning credit rating agency.